vijayvulava/geochem/_sources/41AcidsBases.md

 ```

-We can also determine the from  using the "antilog" or "inverse log" of  as shown below:
+We can also determine the concentration by using the "antilog" or "inverse log" as shown below:

 ```{math}
 :label: h3o_conc